 Most Ohio medical plans offer the coverages you need, without having to add any additional riders.
 If there is a particular option you want, or a specific deductible you prefer, typically, you can find a policy that meets your personal needs.
-Rates in Ohio tend to be very affordable, so the cost of adding a rider or more coverage wonít put too big of a dent in your budget.
+Rates in the Buckeye State tend to be very affordable, so the cost of adding a rider or more coverage wonít put too big of a dent in your budget.

 Maternity † Definitely, the most expensive option in the history of health insurance plans.
 UnitedHealthcare used to offer extremely affordable maternity options, but they no longer offer that coverage.
 Typically, the cost is between $250 and $750 per month (I told you it was expensive).